microbean/microbean-datasource-cdi-hikaricp/README.md

 # Usage

-The microBean Hikari Connection Pool CDI Integration project works, essentially, by satisfying `DataSource` injection points.
+The microBean Hikari Connection Pool CDI Extension project works, essentially, by satisfying `DataSource` injection points.
 That is, in your [CDI 2.0 SE][cdi] application somewhere, if you do: